 Many graduating students have gone on to careers teaching English in elementary, junior high, and high schools, while others work in a wide range of companies such as airlines, banks, and so on.
 Many also go on to do further study in our own or other universities’ graduate schools.

-English Education Seminar
+English Education Seminars

 Fields of Research: